ravindasenarath/aws-saa/README.md

 ### Routing policy - Failover ( Active-Passive )

+  - Active-Active
+    - All of resources to be available majority of the time
+  - Active-Prassive
+    - When you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.
     - If health health check failed redirect to secondary record
+    - For primary resource, create an alias record pointing to ALB with evaludate health check as yes
+    - For secondary resource, create health checks for web servers in data centers
+    - Create two failover alias recrods, one primary and one for secondary resources

 ### Routing policy - Geolocation